ErMichele/ErMichele/README.md

 - 👋 Hi, I’m Michele Acciuffi
-- 🌱 I’m currently learning to write in C
+- 🌱 I’m currently learning to write in C and rarely in Python
 - 📫 Reach me with my email micheleacciuffi@gmail.com

 <!---